Calvin Chong Ket Kiun

 Calvin Chong Ket Kiun is a Malaysian politician who has served as Member of the Sabah State Legislative Assembly (MLA) for Elopura since May 2018.
 He is a member of Heritage Party (WARISAN) and was formerly a member of the Democratic Action Party (DAP), a component party of the Pakatan Harapan (PH) coalition.

-On 20 January 2022, Calvin, along with Sri Tanjong assemblyman Justin Wong Yung Bin and former senator Adrian Lasimbang quit DAP before joining WARISAN on 26 March.
+On 20 January 2022, Calvin, along with Sri Tanjong assemblyman Justin Wong Yung Bin and former senator Adrian Lasimbang quit DAP.
+Chong and Wong subsequently joined WARISAN on 26 March.